Validus-Risk-Management/amazon-kinesis-client-rust/README.md

 There is a provided Docker image that sets up the correct JARs using the [Amazon KCL for Python][kinesis-python].

 A settings file is also required for the MultiLangDaemon to correctly set up your processor.
-A sample of this can be found in the [examples](./examples/sample.properties)
+A sample of this can be found in the [examples][example-properties].

 ## Docker